-The CD-ROM drive installed in your server complies with the ANSI SCSI Standards and supports CD-ROM Extended Architecture (XA), which is a standard for interleaving different types of data such as video, audio, and text.
+The IDE CD-ROM drive installed in your server supports CD-ROM Extended Architecture (XA), which is a standard for interleaving different types of data such as video, audio, and text.
 This enables your server to support advanced multimedia applications.
 Your CD-ROM drive also supports the Kodak Photo CD standard for recording pictures on CDs.